Gardening Surbiton: Recycling and Sustainability in the Garden

 Our ambition is measurable: we have set a clear recycling percentage target to keep momentum and transparency.
 The goal is to reach a 65% recycling rate for garden and associated household waste across the Surbiton catchment by 2028, progressing to 75% by 2035.
 This target covers compostable green waste, wood, paper and card from garden projects, and the dry recyclables that typically appear in allotment and landscaping operations.

-Nearby transfer station where sorted garden materials are processed Working with local authorities and community groups we align with the borough's waste separation rules — such as separate collections for food/organic waste, dry recyclables, glass and garden refuse — to make sure materials collected from gardens enter the correct streams.
+Close-up of a gardener's hands wearing turquoise gloves, trimming vibrant pink and purple rhododendron flowers with pruning shears, set against a lush, green garden background in a residential outdoor space.
+The garden features well-maintained grass, neatly bordered flower beds, and mature trees providing shade.
+In the background, a person sits relaxed in a garden chair, surrounded by natural foliage and dappled sunlight filtering through the leaves, creating a peaceful outdoor environment.
+The scene emphasizes careful pruning and plant maintenance typical of professional gardening services offered by Gardening Surbiton, with attention to plant health and garden aesthetics, reflecting a tidy and vibrant landscaped yard in the Surbiton area near Kingston upon Thames, KT.
+Working with local authorities and community groups we align with the borough's waste separation rules — such as separate collections for food/organic waste, dry recyclables, glass and garden refuse — to make sure materials collected from gardens enter the correct streams.
 Our sustainable gardening waste approach respects local sorting practices and integrates with transfer stations and civic systems to avoid contamination and raise overall recycling quality.

 Local transfer stations and the route to reuse